From Shadow on the Lung

 is no longer the only option.

+For decades, the standard approach to a suspicious lung nodule was surveillance: repeat CT scans at three, six, and twelve-month intervals, monitoring for growth.
 This approach remains appropriate for genuinely low-risk nodules.
 But for those that warrant real concern — the right size, the right density, the right risk profile — months of repeat scanning can delay a diagnosis that could be made today.
-By the time growth confirms malignancy, the optimal treatment window may have narrowed.

 The Precision Pathway